 As the available solutions for embedding multimedia applications in a web site are limited in some functions, the webphone solution will need to be a client-server application.

+The webphone server holds the functionality of receiving messages from the clients and it connects the clients to each other and transfers the media data between the clients.
 The clients cannot send media data directly to each other that's why you need a server between them.

 The clients can connect to the server using some standard protocols, like NET.TCP in case of a Silverlight client or RTMP (Real Time Messaging Protocol) in case of a Flash client.

-If you want to get information about Silverlight webphone solutions, please check the following
+The client-side applications can use Silverlight, Flash or even ActiveX technologies.
+All have their advantages and disadvantages.
+This article is about Flash technology.
+If you want to get information about Silverlight webphone solutions, please check the following sites:

 The Flash solution has some advantages over the Silverlight as for example it can bypass some of the Silverlight security policies.
 This means that in case of a Flash client, you will not need to get a user interaction to turn on the microphone.